Staff Spotlight: Amra Budimlic, Social Worker

 Amra joined The Emily Program four and a half years ago after relocating to the Twin Cities.
 She started as an eating disorder technician, and after shadowing a meal at the Anna Westin House, our residential treatment facility in St. Paul, she was hooked.

 “I absolutely loved the concept of getting to be there in the moment alongside clients, supporting them as they navigated one of the most challenging times in their lives,” she said.
-“I am beyond honored to get the opportunity to be invited into people’s lives and some of their darkest moments, and be trusted to assist.
-I am really proud of how brave all our clients are and cannot explain how powerful of an energy it is to be part of it day in and day out.”
+“I am beyond honored to get the opportunity to be invited into people’s lives and some of their darkest moments and be trusted to assist.
+I am really proud of how brave all our clients are and cannot explain how powerful of energy it is to be part of it day in and day out.”

 Amra recently stepped into a new role as a social worker.
 In her new position, she wears many hats, but most days she can be found coordinating care for clients and assisting them in smooth transitions in and out of the house.